Zaharid/validobj/doc/source/errors.rst

 Validobj aims to be good at providing good error messages by default, and enough metadata so that errors can be repurposed or improved.
-That metadata is enough to for example attach YAML line numbers to the sources of error.
+That metadata is enough to for example :ref:`attach YAML line numbers to the sources of error
+<yamlexample>`.

 Generic errors
 --------------